Contact

 Finding your feet in a new city and swapping academic appointments for everyday life as a student: Medical student Mirjam Philippi explains how this works.

-Mirjam Philippi already knew she wanted to be a doctor when she was 15.
-One school-leaving certificate and five years in the emergency services later, she was finally accepted to study medicine in Oldenburg.
-"I didn't really have the city on my radar," admits Mirjam, who was born in the southern Harz region.
-But the focus of the medical degree programme here convinced her.
-The 24-year-old quickly found a flat through private contacts.
-"I was really lucky, I know from fellow students that it's not that easy to find a suitable flat share."
+Mirjam Philippi knew as early as the age of 15 that she wanted to become a doctor.
+After completing her Abitur and spending five years working in the ambulance service, she was finally accepted onto a medical degree programme in Oldenburg.
+“I hadn’t really had the city on my radar,” admits Mirjam, who is originally from the Südharz region.
+But the focus of the medical programme there won her over.
+Through personal contacts, the 24-year-old quickly found a flat.
+“I was really lucky; I know from fellow students that it’s not at all easy to find a suitable shared flat.”

-Mirjam's start in the new city and to her studies was relatively relaxed.
-During the orientation week, her student body put together a colourful welcome programme for the new students - including a campus and city rally - as is usual in other disciplines.
-"That was really nice," recalls Mirjam, who is now in her second semester.
-"The older students got us involved straight away, offered fellow students who hadn't yet found a flat a place to sleep and gave us tips on what to do at the weekend."
-As the medical student cohorts are relatively small with around 40 students, the atmosphere quickly became very informal.
+Mirjam’s start in her new city and on her degree course turned out to be relatively relaxed after all.
+During orientation week, her student body – as is customary in other departments too – organised a varied welcome programme for the new students, including a campus and city treasure hunt.
+“That was absolutely lovely,” recalls Mirjam, who is now in her second semester.
+“The older students involved us straight away, offering places to stay to fellow students who hadn’t found a flat yet and giving tips on where to go at the weekend.”
+As the classes of medical students are relatively small, with around 40 students, the atmosphere quickly became very friendly.

-While other student bodies were still introducing their first-semester students to the art of timetabling, Mirjam and her fellow students were already sitting in their first lectures: "The semester starts at the end of September for the medical students," she says.
-She was well aware that studying would be no walk in the park.
-"Nevertheless, I had imagined it would be a little less time-consuming," she admits.
-Although she is still familiar with long, well-paced days from her day-to-day work, it is still a challenge to stay focussed and follow the lecturers.
-"After three hours of biochemistry, you can really run out of steam."
-Mirjam benefits greatly from her training - first as a paramedic, then as a paramedic and finally as an emergency paramedic: The vocabulary is in place and she already has a lot of basic knowledge about the body.
+Whilst other student bodies were still introducing their first-year students to the art of timetable planning, Mirjam and her fellow students were already attending their first lectures: “For medical students, the semester starts as early as the end of September,” she explains.
+She was well aware that the course wouldn’t be a walk in the park.
+“I’d still imagined it would be a bit less time-consuming,” she admits.
+Although she’s used to long, tightly scheduled days from her professional life, it’s still challenging to stay focused and follow the lecturers at all times.
+“After three hours of biochemistry, you’ve had enough.”
+Mirjam benefits greatly from her previous training – first as a paramedic, then as a senior paramedic and finally as a senior emergency paramedic: she’s got the vocabulary down pat and already has a solid grounding in how the body works.

-The biggest change for the student is that there is no such thing as a day off during her studies.
-"There's always work waiting," she says.
-Whether it's preparing for an internship or following up on a lecture.
-"It's not as if you always understand everything straight away."
-Staying on the ball is the be-all and end-all for successfully mastering everyday study life.
-However, there is no one-size-fits-all solution: everyone has to find out for themselves how best to study - whether in the library, at home or in a group.
-"I set up a study group relatively quickly.
-Personally, it helps me a lot.
-You ask each other questions, which gives you momentum.
-And of course you motivate each other immensely, especially when preparing for exams."
+The biggest adjustment for the student is that there’s no such thing as ‘finishing for the day’ when you’re studying.
+“There’s always work waiting,” she says.
+Whether it’s preparing for a placement or following up on a lecture.
+“It’s not as if you always understand everything straight away.”
+Staying on the ball is the be-all and end-all for successfully navigating everyday student life.
+However, there’s no magic formula: everyone has to work out for themselves how they learn best – whether in the library, at home or in a group.
+“I set up a study group fairly quickly.
+It helps me a lot personally.
+We quiz each other, which keeps things moving.
+And, of course, it’s a huge source of motivation, especially when preparing for exams.”

 The student also makes time for social engagement.
 As a member of the Student council, she plays an active role in shaping her degree programme.
-"There are many opportunities to get involved - in committees or working groups.
-One great example is the Teddy Bear Hospital, where children can have their 'sick' cuddly toy treated by medical students and learn about hospital procedures in a fun way," she says.
-"Getting involved is worthwhile, fun and a great opportunity to meet new people."
+“There are plenty of opportunities to get involved – in committees or working groups.
+A great example is the Teddy Bear Hospital, where children can have their ‘sick’ cuddly toys treated by medical students and so learn about hospital procedures in a playful way,” she explains.
+“Getting involved is worthwhile, it’s fun and it’s a great opportunity to meet new people.”

-Despite all the drive, it is still important to take regular breaks.
-"You have to make sure you don't run out of breath," says Mirjam.
-Her tip: reserve one evening a week to go to the gym or play music.
-"In summer, you can also meet up at the Dobbenwiesen or go to one of the surrounding lakes," she enthuses.
-She is also very enthusiastic about the "green city" of Oldenburg.
-"The city and university simply have a lot to offer."
+Despite all this drive, it’s still important to treat yourself to regular breaks.
+“You have to make sure you don’t run out of steam,” says Mirjam.
+Her tip: set aside one evening a week to do some sport or play music.
+“In the summer, it’s also brilliant to meet up at the Dobbenwiesen or head to one of the nearby lakes,” she enthuses.
+She’s also a huge fan of Oldenburg, the “green city”.
+“The city and the uni simply have so much to offer.”

 This might also be of interest to you: